mcci-catena/Catena-Sketches/README.md

 * The [Adafruit Sensor Library](https://github.com/mcci-catena/Adafruit_Sensor) and the [Adafruit TSL2561 Lux Sensor Library](https://github.com/mcci-catena/Adafruit_TSL2561) are used for making ambient light measurements with the Adafruit [TSL2561 Lux Sensor](https://www.adafruit.com/products/439)

 * The [SHT1x library](https://github.com/mcci-catena/SHT1x) is used for measuring soil temperature and humidity using the Adafruit [SHT10 sensor](https://www.adafruit.com/products/1298).

+* The [SHT3x library](https://github.com/mcci-catena-MCCI-Catena-SHT3x) is used for measuring temperature and humidity using the Sensirion SHT31, SHT32, or SHT35 sensors.

+* The [HS300x library](https://github.com/mcci-catena/MCCI-Catena-HS300x) is used for measuring temperature and humidity using the IDT HS3001 or HS3002 sensors.

 ## Related Work